 FHI 360 is a nonprofit human development organization dedicated to improving lives in lasting ways by advancing integrated, locally driven solutions.
 FHI 360 programs combine evidence with on-the-ground experience to deliver maximum efficiency and impact.
 FHI 360’s impact is amplified through the synergy of partnerships.
 The “360” in our name symbolizes our inclusive approach to sustainable success, attained only when we partner with community-based organizations, K–12 and higher education institutions, the private sector, and the communities we serve.
 FHI 360 serves more than 70 countries and all U.S. states and territories.
 FHI 360’s National Institute for Work and Learning (NIWL) partnered with Johnson & Johnson on this initiative.

-As one of the world’s largest youth-serving NGOs, JA Worldwide activates youth for the future of jobs.
+As one of the world’s largest youth-serving NGOs, JA Worldwide prepares young people for employment and entrepreneurship.
 Through the delivery of hands-on, blended learning in financial literacy, work readiness, and entrepreneurship, we empower young people to grow their entrepreneurial ideas, hone their work skills, manage their earnings, and secure better lives for themselves, their families, and their communities.
-With more than 100 member countries, the JA Worldwide network is powered by over 470,000 volunteers and mentors, who serve more than 10 million young people around the world each year.
+Each year, our network of over 450,000 volunteers serves more than 10 million students in over 100 countries.

 The Smithsonian Science Education Center—the only unit at the Smithsonian Institution that is solely dedicated to formal science education reform—transforms and improves the teaching and learning of science in schools in the United States and throughout the world.
 The Smithsonian Science Education Center builds awareness for preK-12 science education reform among state and district leaders, conducts programs that support the professional growth of teachers and school leaders, and engages in research and curriculum development (including its comprehensive K-8, research-based science curriculum programs).